kglotfelty/dmradar/README.md

 else method == 4:

-  If the SNR for all 4 quandrants are ABOVE the threshold, then the individual quadrants are processed.
+  If the SNR for all 4 quadrants are ABOVE the threshold, then the individual quadrants are processed.

 The process continues until

 .
-The number of quandrants above|below threshold no longer satisfies the condition for the method setting.
+The number of quadrants above|below threshold no longer satisfies the condition for the method setting.
 .
 Or the radius, dr_2, becomes smaller than the minimum allowed value, minradius parameter.
 .
 Or the angle, da_2, becomes smaller than the minimum allowed value, minangle parameter.